milesburton/Exploring-warnings/README.md

 - Baselines are stored next to the spec under a `*-snapshots/` folder; subsequent runs compare against the baseline and fail on diffs.
 - We also capture the UI with the dialog open in `e2e/visual-open.spec.ts` (soft assertion).
 It opens the popover via `.alert-icon-btn` and snapshots `warning-centre-open.png` to verify spacing and overlay visuals.

-Interaction behavior:
+Interaction behaviour:
 - Error items auto-dismiss after 5s unless hovered or clicked — interaction cancels dismissal.
 - Removal applies a brief fade-and-collapse animation so the dialog size changes smoothly.
 - Snapshot assertion uses a soft check: `expect.soft(page).toHaveScreenshot(...)` so visual diffs warn but do not fail CI.
 Switch to a hard assertion if strict enforcement is required.

 ## Build